-Everhome is based in San Diego, the city that has received more Syrian refugees than any other in the U.S..
-These families have already had long painful journeys and many are not prepared for the new challenges they face here.
+Everhome is based in San Diego.
+It’s a city that has become home to many Syrian refugees.
+These families had long painful journeys and were not prepared for the new challenges they would face here.

 Watching the news can be discouraging as we learn how great the needs in the world are.
 It seems hopeless, especially in Syria and we feel at a loss as to how to help.
 Against such monumental needs, we often don’t have the courage to begin.